leeannehammond/seirf-phoenix-rising-hw/projects/project_1/README.md

 Your project is due on Wednesday at 6:30 pm EST. You will present your project and show your code to classmates and instructors.

-:heavy_check_mark: Add your project to the homework google sheet.
+:heavy_check_mark: Add your project to the [Google Sheet](https://docs.google.com/spreadsheets/d/1fS22w516hrhnCq4oJuuUdUQXpVWzxLps8brO4I0ulJc/edit?pli=1#gid=0).
 Note that this will be the order you present your projects!

 ## Where to go for help during project week